hsnaydd/buttono/CONTRIBUTING.md

 Commit messages should be verb based, using the following pattern:

-> Note: Add `website:` prefix to the commit messages if the changes are related to the website.
+> Note: Add the `website:` prefix to the commit messages if the changes are related to the website.

 - `Fix ...`
 - `Add ...`